Hadith 3 & 4 — The Five Pillars: Building Faith's Foundation

 The First Pillar: Shahadah

 The first is the Shahadah—the testimony that there is no deity worthy of worship except Allah and that Muhammad ﷺ is His Messenger.
 This is the foundation, the key to Islam.
-But it is not just something you say.
-It is something you live by.
+It is the entry point into this religion.
+But it is not just something you say once.
+It is something you affirm every day, in your heart and with your actions.

 [Quran,47:19,"So, know ˹well, O Prophet,˺ that there is no god ˹worthy of worship˺ except Allah.
 And seek forgiveness for your shortcomings and for ˹the sins of˺ the believing men and women.
 For Allah ˹fully˺ knows your movements and places of rest ˹O people˺."]